openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] Click submit on the confirmation page
 - [ ] You should see an interstitial confirming the exam has been submitted

-#### If the exam timer reaches zero the exam is automatically submitted if timeouts are allowed
+#### If the exam timer reaches zero the exam is automatically submitted
 - [ ] (optional) In studio, set `time allotted` on the timed exam to 2-3 minutes to ease testing
 - [ ] Log in as a verified learner and begin the timed exam
 - [ ] Observe the timer as it approaches zero